» »

 04.08.2021

-The beginning of the history of the company for the production of cars Skoda Liaz is considered the very beginning of the 50s of the last century.
-It was then that the leadership of Czechoslovakia decided to transfer the production of Skoda trucks from the AVIA plant in Letняany to the city of Liberec, which was located in the north of what was then Czechoslovakia.
+The beginning of the history of the Skoda Liaz car manufacturing company is considered to be the very beginning of the 50s of the last century.
+It was then that the leadership of Czechoslovakia decided to transfer the production of Skoda trucks from the AVIA plant in the city of Letnany to the city of Liberec, which was located in the north of what was then Czechoslovakia.

-This was preceded by a number of measures for the reconstruction of small enterprises in the settlements of Rynovice, Mnichovo Hradiste, Sviyany-Loukov and Liberec proper.
-All of them joined the Liberec Automobile Plants association, which, in turn, was part of AZNP, the main Skoda enterprise located in the city of Mlada Boleslav.
+This was preceded by a series of measures for the reconstruction of small enterprises in the settlements of Rynovice, Mnichovo Hradiste, Sviyany Loukov and Liberce proper.
+All of them entered the Liberec Automobile Plants association, which, in turn, was part of AZNP, the main Skoda enterprise located in the city of Mlada Boleslav.
 A year later, LIAZ (Liberec Automobile Plants) gained independence, but the trucks produced had a double brand - Skoda LIAZ - until 1984.

-The base for the first truck, which the enterprise began to produce, was the Skoda 706 D. With a carrying capacity of 7 tons and a power of 110 liters. with., trucks during the war were produced for the needs of the Wehrmacht.
+The basis for the first truck, which the enterprise began to produce, was the Skoda 706 D. With a payload capacity of 7 tons and a power of 110 liters. s., trucks during the war were produced for the needs of the Wehrmacht.
 Before the resumption of production in 1946, modernization was carried out.
 The car was equipped with a new cab and increased power by 25 liters.
-With.
-The updated version received the 706 R index and was presented in 1949 in Moscow at the Czechoslovak Motor Show.
-On its basis, vans, buses, dump trucks and special-purpose vehicles were subsequently produced.
+With. updated version received the index 706 R and was presented in 1949 in Moscow at the Czechoslovak Automobile Exhibition.
+Vans, buses, dump trucks and cars were subsequently produced at its base. special purpose.
 The use of a common base greatly simplified the ordering of spare parts, regardless of the intended use of the car.

 The development and production of Liaz trucks was established even before the war.

-A diesel 6-cylinder engine was installed on the truck, the design features of which made it possible to remove the pistons and connecting rods from the block without dismantling the entire engine.
+A diesel 6-cylinder engine was installed on the truck, the design features of which made it possible to remove pistons and connecting rods from the block without dismantling the entire engine.
 Glow plugs were located in each cylinder.
-The fuel pump was equipped with a centrifugal distributor that supplies fuel to the injectors.
+Fuel pump was equipped with a centrifugal distributor that supplies fuel to the nozzles.
 The water cooling system was equipped with a thermostat.

-The car was equipped with an engine brake, which was not found in most diesel trucks of the time.
+The car was equipped with an engine brake, which was not available in most diesel trucks of the time.

-The 706 R's cab is spacious, free to accommodate the driver and three passengers, and was made of wood sheathed in steel sheets.
+The cabin of the 706 R is spacious, it freely accommodated the driver and three passengers, and it was made of wood sheathed with steel sheets.

 New model - 706 RT and its modifications

-In 1957, the 706 R was replaced by a new model - the cabover RT.
-It was she who soon became a truly massive phenomenon on the roads of the Soviet Union.
-Based on this model with 160 hp engine.
-With. and direct fuel injection were produced dump trucks RTS1 (unloading on one side), RTS3 (unloading on three sides), bus chassis RTO, truck tractor Skoda RTTN and other modifications.
+In 1957, the 706 R was replaced by new model- cabover RT.
+It was she who soon became a truly mass phenomenon on the roads of the Soviet Union.
+Based on this model with a 160 hp engine.
+With. and direct fuel injection dump trucks RTS1 (with unloading on one side), RTS3 (with unloading on three sides), RTO bus chassis, Skoda RTTN truck tractor and other modifications were produced.

-In the 60s, mass deliveries of the Skoda 706 RT family began to the USSR.
+In the 60s, mass deliveries of the Skoda 706 RT family to the USSR began.
 The main type of semi-trailers with which Czech tractors worked in the Soviet Union were refrigerators, the purchases of which began in 1964.
-RT-based vehicles for various purposes have earned popularity due to their reliability and endurance in operation.
-The gearbox, engine and main components worked perfectly, and if necessary, it was easy to find spare parts for repair.
+Cars for various purposes based on RT have earned popularity due to their reliability and endurance in operation.
+The gearbox, engine and main components worked perfectly, and if necessary, it was easy to find spare parts for repairs.

 Series 706 MT

-In 1966, the production of the Skoda 706 MT series with a 180 hp engine was launched. with., and since 1969 - series MT4 and MT5 with a 210-horsepower engine and a 5-speed gearbox.
-The MT family also received an updated cab, and in 1973, the production of two-seater cabins for vehicles operating over short distances began.
+In 1966, the production of the Skoda 706 MT series was launched with a 180 hp engine. s., and since 1969 - the MT4 and MT5 series with a 210-horsepower engine and a 5-speed gearbox.
+The MT family also received an updated cab, and in 1973 the production of two-seat cabs for machines operating over short distances began.

-The end of the series production was the development and release of a new model Liaz 100, the production of which began in 1974 with truck tractors, and subsequently flatbed trucks.
+The end of the production of the series was the development and production of the new Liaz 100 model, the production of which began in 1974 with truck tractors, and later flatbed trucks.
 Nevertheless, Skoda 706 series dump trucks were produced until 1987.

 LIAZ family